-Brief, sudden, repetitive movements and/or sounds that increase with stress, anxiety, or excitement.
+Tics are brief, sudden, repetitive movements and/or sounds that increase with stress, anxiety, transitions, or excitement.

 The exact pathophysiologic mechanisms are unknown, but the disorders are likely to be due to disturbances of the cortico-striatal-thalamo-circuitry.

-Comorbid conditions such as anxiety, obsessive-compulsive disorder, and ADHD are common.
+Comorbid conditions such as obsessive-compulsive disorder, ADHD, and anxiety are common.

 History and exam